R151Arushi/sleath_startup/Design.md

 ((avg growth between prices 1,2,3),(avg growth between prices 2,3,4,) ... (avg growth between prices n-2 ,n-1,n))
 ## Function Definitions

-### generateParameter(prices, k)
+### generateParameter(prices, k, multipliers)
-Given a list of prices of length n, return a list of n-k-1 parameter values, where k is the interval size.
+Given a list of prices of length n, return a list of n-k-1 parameter values, where k is the interval size. multipliers is the list of numbers used as multipliers corresponding to a pattern of growth.

 ### growth(data, growth_fn)
 Return the growth of the data using growth_fn.